Available with Production Mapping license.

 A data model contains the structure of your database for the type of data with which you are working.
 When changes occur to your data model or you have a new type of data, a new version of the data model should be created.
 Many tools that interact with product library use the data model version set as the default data model version to determine how they should behave.

 A SQL statement Where clause that allows you to determine which features are extracted into products, instances, or areas of interest that are going to be included on your products.
-Extraction queries are only available with ArcGIS for Maritime: Charting and ArcGIS for Aviation: Charting.
+Extraction queries are only available with ArcGIS Maritime and ArcGIS Aviation Charting.

 Define custom Production Mapping properties about your fields.
 This includes how the field is displayed in tool dialog boxes and windows, such as Feature Manager, what type of control is used to edit the field, or if the field is considered feature-level metadata.
 Field configuration can also be used to determine which attributes will be used when dissolving features with the Production Dissolve tool and how the other attributes will be populated.
 Field configurations are created using the Manage Field Configurations command, which can be accessed from the Product Library window.